SpaceMonkeyAlfa/macagotchi-windows/README.md

 # Macagotchi  (For Windows)

 Macagotchi is a virtual pet application that runs on a computer ([macOS](https://github.com/SpaceMonkeyAlfa/macagotchi-macos) codebase is here).
 It interacts with the user by displaying a virtual pet on the screen while it scans for nearby Wi-Fi networks, and it will become happy when it’s found new SSIDs.
 Your Macagotchi will also track how many days in a row you’ve been able to keep it happy, unlocking changes to the UI.
-While the code is very different, the idea is based on the excellent pwnagotchi project.
-The difference here is that Macagothchi doesn’t do anything sinister which might get you arrested or annoy people sitting around you.
+While the code is very different, the idea is based on the excellent [pwnagotchi](https://github.com/evilsocket/pwnagotchi) project.
+The difference here is that Macagotchi doesn’t do anything sinister which might get you arrested or annoy people sitting around you.
 But seriously, check it out.

-As [pwnagotchi](https://github.com/evilsocket/pwnagotchi)’s less sinister cousin it only collects SSIDs to keep score, which it keeps locally in a hashed log.
+As pwnagotchi's less sinister cousin it only collects SSIDs to keep score, which it keeps locally in a hashed log.
 It doesn’t export data, and doesn’t contain any marketing or tracking code.
 By design, if you want to share how many SSIDs you’ve collected and/or how happy your Macagotchi is, take a screenshot.

 If you’d prefer not to do a step by step install of the source code, you can download the finished installers: for [macOS and Windows](macagotchi.com).